 Join us on what promises to be a meaningful and fascinating trip—beginning in Warsaw, where a highlight will be a guided tour of the Museum of the History of Polish Jews, a museum that explores Poland’s 1,000-year Jewish history.
 Additionally, in Warsaw, we will visit sites including the monument to the Warsaw Ghetto uprising, the memorial of Mila 18, and the Umschlagplatz—the site from which Jews were deported to Auschwitz and Treblinka.

-Traveling with us throughout will be accompanying scholar Professor Sid Leiman, who, through lectures and on-site commentary, will help us appreciate the phenomenon and vibrancy of Jewish life in Poland over the centuries
+Traveling with us throughout will be accompanying scholar Professor Chaim Seidler-Feller, who, through lectures and on-site commentary, will help us appreciate the phenomenon and vibrancy of Jewish life in Poland over the centuries.

-Afternoon: Check in to the 5-star, deluxe Bristol Hotel, superbly located near Warsaw’s Old Town.
+Afternoon: Check in to the five-star, deluxe Bristol Hotel, superbly located near Warsaw’s Old Town.

 Evening: Presentation: Overview POLIN: The Tragic Story of a Jewish Homeland by our scholar, Rabbi Chaim Seidler-Feller, followed by orientation and an opportunity to get to know one another, and welcoming Shabbat dinner at our hotel (included).

 Morning: Attend Services at the Nożyk Synagogue (built in 1898, and Poland’s only existing Synagogue since then- an easy walk from the hotel), followed by a walking tour of Warsaw that will include the Old Town, Market Square, and the Barbican (surviving remnant of Old Town’s defensive structure).
 Break for lunch on our own in the Old Market Square, an area filled with street vendors, cafés, shops, galleries, and some of Warsaw’s top restaurants, all within easy walking distance.